felipestay/homelessnessdata/_pages/about.md

 For more info
 ------
-More info about CISCAL [link](https://ciscal.org).
-My personal website [me](https://felipestay.github.io).
+More info about [CISCAL](https://ciscal.org).
+My personal [github](https://felipestay.github.io).
 Feel free to contact me or other member of CISCAL.